Welcome to episode 93 of the Audio PANCE and PANRE physician assistant/associate board review podcast.

 Who was pulmonary stenosis?
 That was a systolic ejection murmur left upper sternal border, right ventricular hypertrophy, right bundle branch block.

 This could be congenital.
-We see with tetralogy of Fallot.
+We see this with tetralogy of Fallot.

 And then we saw pulmonary regurgitation.
 What was that?
 It was a diastolic crescendo/decrescendo murmur.
 As the right ventricle filled up, it started tailing off, henceforth the word decrescendo.